arceldizon28/Telco-Customer-Churn/README.md

 Logistic Regression Predictive Model performed the best at 74% accuracy.
 Random Forest algorithm coming in at 72%, and Decision Tree at only 69%.

 ### Variables significant to Churn
-Since the variables are categorical, I implemented chi square test.
+I did chi square test on the categorical variables.
 Below are the categorical variables in decreasing order of significance to Churn:
 1. contract
 2. online security
 3. tech support